When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-Additionally, Zhenhua W \textit{et al.} \cite{wang2023selfdeception} introduces the concept of a semantic firewall to describe the defense mechanisms of LLMs against malicious prompts and proposes a self-deception attack method to bypass LLM semantic firewalls.
-This method involves designing a customizable dialogue template for experimenting with specific illegal payloads and automatically achieving LLM jailbreak.
-Huachuan Q \textit{et al.} \cite{qiu2023latent} develops a potential jailbreak prompt dataset embedded with malicious instructions and conducts a systematic analysis of LLM performance under different conditions, such as instruction positions, word substitutions, and instruction replacements, using a layered annotation framework.
-This is aimed at evaluating the security and output robustness of LLMs when processing texts containing potential malicious instructions.
-Haoran L \textit{et al.} \cite{li2023multistep} investigates the potential privacy threats associated with ChatGPT and the Bing search engine integrated with ChatGPT.
-By introducing a novel multi-step jailbreaking prompt, they successfully extract personal identifiable information from ChatGPT and demonstrate the privacy threats posed by the new Bing under direct prompts.
+Additionally, \cite{wang2023selfdeception} introduces the concept of a semantic firewall to describe the defense mechanisms of LLMs against malicious prompts and proposes a self-deception attack method to bypass LLMs semantic firewalls.
+This method designs a customizable dialogue template for experimenting with specific illegal payloads and automatically achieving LLM jailbreak. \cite{qiu2023latent} develops a potential jailbreak prompt dataset embedded with malicious instructions and proposes a hierarchical annotation framework to analyze the performance of LLMs under different conditions(\emph{e.g.}, instruction positions, word substitutions, and instruction replacements).
+This is aimed at evaluating the security and output robustness of LLMs when processing texts containing potential malicious instructions. \cite{li2023multistep} investigates the potential privacy threats associated with ChatGPT and the Bing search engine integrated with ChatGPT.
+By introducing a novel multi-step jailbreaking prompt, they successfully extract personally identifiable information from ChatGPT and demonstrate the privacy threats posed by the new Bing under direct prompts.